mishyjari/redarris-api-exercise/RedArrisApi/Readme.md

 # Returns API

 This project is a simple RESTful API that retrieves historical stock price data from the IEX Cloud API and calculates daily returns.
-The API provides endpoints for retrieving returns for a specified stock symbol within a given date range.
+The API provides an endpoint for retrieving returns for a specified stock symbol within a given date range.

 ## Setup